Volumes (band): Coming Clean and firing Gus Farias (2019)

 Return of Barr, departure and death of Diego Farias, and Happier?
-(2020–present)
+(2020–2025)

 On January 30, 2020, the band released a new single titled "holywater", confirming rumors that Michael Barr was back in the band, and revealing that guitarist Diego Farias is no longer a part of the band.
 Later the same day, the band released a statement on social media giving more of an insight into the line-up changes, giving clarity on the departure of the Farias brothers and the arrival of Barr.
 They also stated that Max Schad mixed and tracked the "Holywater" whilst also providing guitar for the band.
 Further talking about guitarists, they said that a touring guitarist will be with them for their upcoming UK/EU tour with Born of Osiris, and they will "figure out permanent guitarists when it organically happens".

 On February 6, former vocalist Gus Farias announced on his Twitter page that his brother and former guitarist of the band, Diego, had died.
 The band released their own personal statement on the band's official Twitter later the same day, reading: "We are absolutely devastated by the tragic passing of Diego Farias.
 We are trying to cope and process this as it all seems so surreal.
 We send our love and thoughts to his brothers Gus and Andres, his mother and father, and his entire extended family.
 As we collect our thoughts we will then be able to properly convey them more.
 But for now... we love you Diego, rest in power."

 On May 15, the band released a single entitled "Pixelate", packaged along with their previous single "holywater" on streaming platforms.

 On September 25, the band released the single "Weighted", which became the first single off of their new, yet-to-be-announced record.
 On August 13, 2021, they released the second single off of their upcoming record, "Get Enough".
 On October 8, the band announced their fourth studio album Happier?, which was released on November 19, 2021, and unveiled the third and final single off of it, "Bend".

 On June 16, 2022, the band released a new EP, Bend(ed), featuring two new takes of the song "Bend": a stripped down version and a live rendition, in addition to the original studio version of the song.

 On April 21, 2023, the band released the instrumental edition of Happier?.

 Mirror Touch (2025–present)

-On March 28, 2025, the band released the single "Sidewinder".
-Their first single in two years.
-On October 31, the band released another single "S.O.A.P.", and along with the new single the band also announced their upcoming album Mirror Touch to be released on December 12, 2025 through Fearless Records.
+On March 28, 2025, the band released the single "Sidewinder", their first single in two years.
+On October 31, the band released another single called "S.O.A.P.", and along with the new single, they also announced their upcoming album Mirror Touch, which was scheduled for release on December 12, 2025 through Fearless Records.
+On November 21, the band released "Bad Habit" as the third single.
+On the same day of the album's release, Volumes also released a music video for the song "Adrenaline".